-- how the council has involved the community; - who has been consulted; - whether there is any relevant community participation from related programmes or strategies; - a summary of responses received, and the number of representations; - how the Borough Council have addressed the main points and issues raised by the consultation in the Development Plan Document. - Consultation reports will be made available at the locations in accord with listed on Page 7 of the Council's Consultation Strategy.
+• how the council has involved the community;

+- who has been consulted; - whether there is any relevant community participation from related programmes or strategies; - a summary of responses received, and the number of representations; - how the Borough Council have addressed the main points and issues raised by the consultation in the Development Plan Document. - Consultation reports will be made available at the locations in accord with the Council's Consultation Strategy.